simbo/gulp-gray-matter/README.md

 Default: `'data'`

-file object property for setting data. can also be a nested property name like `foo.bar.baz`.
+The file object property for setting data. can also be a nested property name like `foo.bar.baz`.

 ### remove